LearnBoost/cluster/docs/api.md

    - `close`.
 When master has completed shutting down
    - `worker killed`.
 When a worker has died
    - `kill`.
 When a `signal` is being sent to all workers
+   - `restarting`.
+Restart requested by REPL or signal.
+Receives an object which can be patched in order to preserve plugin state.
    - `restart`.
-Restart requested by REPL or signal
+Restart complete, new master established, previous killed.
+     Receives an object with state preserved by the `restarting` even, patched in the previous master.

+### Master#state

+ Current state of the master process, one of:

+   - `active`
+   - `hard shutdown`
+   - `graceful shutdown`

 ### Master#isWorker